radonwrites/programmar/FinalProject/readme.md

 - TextMesh + writing text inputs through code
 - making text random
 - getting ideas but not getting too sidetracked by them

+Plus Unity crashed a few times, but that wasn't entirely surprising or a major hurdle.

 Next steps
 - maybe make cards more random and have multiple cards read at once